lion32-code/Flixter/README.md

 ## Notes

 I had to try to use android studio without emulator so I did it by connecting usb cable into my android device to see whether the app functions properly or not.
-I had to ensure that the texts are visible whenever keyboard is used for typing.
+I had to ensure that the texts are visible whenever user is scrolling down.

 ## License